Cowichan Watershed Board

 Cowichan Lake and River Stewards restore riparian habitat.
 Photo by P.Jefferson

-We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats.
+We want to protect and restore fully functioning streamside, lakefront, wetland, and estuary habitats.

 Rationale